arielsanchezmora/vDocumentation/README.md

 Does this run on PowerCLI core?

 - _We'd love to know!
-We haven't tested it yet but expect an update soon._
+We haven't tested it yet; expect an update soon._

 Why do I get a warning about deprecated features when running the script?